kodezero1/Vue-Crypto-Dashboard/README.md

 ## Crypto Market Rate

-A website to helps you show top cryptocurrencies based on currency price, market capitalization and overall circulating supply.
+A dahboard that shows top cryptocurrencies based on currency price, market capitalization and overall circulating supply.
 ALso you can as well see the trending coins and the market exchange rate.

 ![Vue-Crypto-Dashboard](https://github.com/kodezer1/Vue-Crypto-Dashboard/blob/aec4a8ce54fc7b580e3f8015c042f04500aa720f/assets/20220926_002046.gif?raw=true)
 <br />